-- 7.13 The processing of the CA could have been facilitated and done in a more efficient manner if other tasks such as receiving of CA applications, contacting applicants of incomplete documents, drafting of DV and BUR, releasing/delivery of check to the payee, scanning and encoding were temporarily delegated to other divisions. - 7.14 The feedback of the applicants waiting for more than 20 days for their cash assistance to be released are expressed publicly on ECC's Facebook account.
+7.13 The processing of the CA could have been facilitated and done in a more efficient manner if other tasks such as receiving of CA applications, contacting applicants of incomplete documents, drafting of DV and BUR, releasing/delivery of check to the payee, scanning and encoding were

+7.14 The feedback of the applicants waiting for more than 20 days for their cash assistance to be released are expressed publicly on ECC's Facebook account.
 We have observed that many of them have expressed dismay on the delay and the Audit Team had further verified that most of the applications are indeed processed longer than the required time.
 This is not in conformity of Section 9 (b) of R.A.
-No. 11032, and longer than the prescribed processing time in applying cash assistance of eight (8) days and 30 minutes under the ECC Citizen's Charter. - 7.15 We commend the bravery and perseverance of the employees who reported to work despite the health risks brought about by the COVID-19 pandemic.
+No. 11032, and longer than the prescribed processing time in applying cash assistance of eight (8) days and 30 minutes under the ECC Citizen's Charter.

+7.15 We commend the bravery and perseverance of the employees who reported to work despite the health risks brought about by the COVID-19 pandemic.
 The Audit Team also fully understand the challenges that the ECC is facing in order to provide quality service to the public.
-In view of this, we support the ECC for innovating strategies in order to get things done more effectively and efficiently to provide prompt assistance to ECC members and their beneficiaries.
+In view of this, we support the ECC for innovating strategies in order to get things done more effectively and efficiently to provide prompt assistance to ECC a.
+Be more aggressive in hiring permanent staffs to be trained in handling processes that are usually handled by senior employees who are due for retirement in the coming years;

-7.16 We recommended that Management:

-- a.
-Be more aggressive in hiring permanent staffs to be trained in handling processes that are usually handled by senior employees who are due for retirement in the coming years; - Invest on heavy-duty office equipment to hasten office tasks and upgrade the cash assistance online application system for fast and accurate data processing and to meet the demands; - Practice resiliency by temporarily delegating tasks to other divisions; and - Strictly comply with the prescribed processing time in the ECC Citizen's Charter and Section 9 (b) of the Republic Act (RA) No. 11032 or the EODB Act.
+Invest on heavy-duty office equipment to hasten office tasks and upgrade the cash assistance online application system for fast and accurate data processing and to meet the demands;

-7.17 Management commented the following:
+Practice resiliency by temporarily delegating tasks to other

+Strictly comply with the prescribed processing time in the ECC Citizen's Charter and Section 9 (b) of the Republic Act (RA) No.

-- The Chief of WCPRD has attended promptly the interviews and deliberations scheduled by the Admin/HR Division in the selection of certain personnel for the vacant plantilla positions which were vacated by retirement or promotion. - Other divisions such as Appeals Division (AD) and Information and Public Assistance Division (IPAD) are already involved in the Cash Assistance process such as responding to 8888, CSC, DOLE and individual complaints as well as communicating the Cash Assistance process to various stakeholders.
+The Chief of WCPRD has attended promptly the interviews and deliberations scheduled by the Admin/HR Division in the selection of certain personnel for the vacant plantilla positions which were vacated individual complaints as well as communicating the Cash Assistance process to various stakeholders.

+Other divisions such as Appeals Division (AD) and Information and Public Assistance Division (IPAD) are already involved in the Cash Assistance process such as responding to 8888, CSC, DOLE and